davidcarlisle/ll/en/help.md

    The resulting PDF document (or section of the error log) will be shown inline immediately below the example.
-A <button>Delete Output</button> will be provided so that you may renove this output (or you may leave it in place and continue the rest of the lesson below.
+A <button>Delete Output</button> button will be provided so that you may remove this output (or you may leave it in place and continue the rest of the lesson below).

    Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site